JassperBeastHD/PocketEssentials/ReadMe_ChangeLog.txt

 ==============================================================================================

 What's New:
+  - 3.5.5 Alpha ( 2013/12/17 )
+      - Supported PocketMine-MP Alpha_1.3.11dev ( MCPE 0.8.0 )
+        - Added PowerTool ( /pt ), touch a block by holding a specified item to run a command.
+        - Fixed bugs when disabled GroupManager.
+  - 3.5.4 Alpha ( 2013/12/6 )
+      - Fixed some errors when doing something(chat, command, break/place block, etc. ).
   - 3.5.3 Beta ( 2013/11/25 )
       - Added a config for GroupManger to disable it.
       - Fixed server crash when disguising as a mob.